Abstinence as a political act: 4B feminism's 'four nos' – DW – 11/25/2024

 Activist Seohee Lee is glad American women are embracing the 4B movement.

-She wonders if they experience what she felt when South Korea narrowly elected a president Yoon Suk Yeol, whose anti-feminism campaign promised to abolish the Ministry of Gender Equality and Family.
+She wonders if they are experiencing what she felt when South Korea narrowly elected a president, Yoon Suk Yeol, whose anti-feminism campaign promised to abolish the Ministry of Gender Equality and Family.

 Seohee is not surprised that women in the US also face pushback for using abstinence to stand up for abortion rights.